+political entity-

-political entity, for division 14.4A (Gifts from property developers)-see section 222B.
+- (a) for division 14.4A (Gifts from property developers)-see section 222B; and - (b) for division 14.4B (Gifts from foreign entities)-see section 222M.

 political party means an organisation, incorporated or unincorporated, an object or activity of which is the promotion of the election to the Assembly of a candidate or candidates endorsed by it.